puskuruk/edisdev/README.md

 ### Hi Everyone, this is Hatice Edis 👋

 I'm a **mathematician** and a **front-end developer**.
-I living Istanbul / Turkey and working at [Protein.tech](http://protein.tech)
+I'm living in Istanbul / Turkey and working at [Protein.tech](http://protein.tech)

 I love javascript and ruby.
-like to create algorithm.
-Actually I love doing things that are hard for me.
-Because I love to learning and share what I learned. ✍️
+I like to create algorithms.
+I love doing things that are hard for me.
+I love to learning things and sharing things what I learned. ✍️

 Social: